TorchedArchive/Texturant/README.md

 Welcome to the Texturant.
 How may I help you today?

-Texturant is a Node.js command line interface app made to simulate what I think it would be like ordering food in a complete terminal environment.
+🍔 🍟 Texturant is a Node.js command line interface app made to simulate what I think it would be like ordering food in a complete terminal environment.
-It is constantly being updated, and new features will be coming soon.
+It is "constantly" being updated, and new features will be coming soon.
 Stay tuned!

 # Installation
 You can install Texturant with npm, with: